International Toilet Museum

 Ancient

-During excavations in Pakistan, fragments of drains, baths, and toilets were discovered that were used by the ancient civilizations of Mohenjo-Daro and Harappa.
-A small part of them is presented in the museum.
+During excavations in Pakistan, fragments of drains, baths, toilets that were used by the ancient civilizations of Mohenjo-Daro and Harappa were discovered.
+A small part of them is represented in the museum.

 Medieval

-Medieval nobility lived in palaces.
-Peace and security were ensured by guards and soldiers.
+The medieval nobility lived in palaces.
+The guards and soldiers provided peace and security.
 It is clear that some toilets were used for the natural needs of the rich, while others were used for commoners and guards.
-Analogs of the presented medieval samples are still used for their intended purpose in fortresses.
-For example, in Jingi, Jaipur, Agra and others.
+Analogues of the presented medieval samples are still used for their intended purpose in fortresses.
+For example, in Gingi, in Jaipur, in Agra and others.

-The museum is especially proud of a copy of the throne of Louis XIV with an opening for natural needs.
-The “throne” is made of valuable wood and in appearance resembles a jewelry chest.
-The toilets of the English royal house are made of gold, and Queen Victoria's toilet is decorated with lace.
+The museum is particularly proud of a replica of Louis XIV's throne with an opening for natural needs.
+The "throne" is made of valuable wood and looks like a jewel chest.
+The toilets of the English royal house are made of gold, and the toilet of Queen Victoria is decorated with lace.

 Modern toilets

-Funny cartoons are used to show the different types of toilets that exist these days.
-Samples of public toilets are presented, and sanitary ware manufacturing companies are told with humor.
+Funny cartoons are used to show the different types of toilets that exist today.
+Samples of public toilets are presented, and a humorous account is given of plumbing manufacturing companies.
 Unusual exhibits attract the interest of visitors.
-For example, a toilet is a bookcase, a throne toilet for august persons and much more.
+For example, a bookcase toilet, a throne toilet for the royal personages and much more.

-Toilets, bidets, urinals, chamber pots, sinks clearly show how the convenience and comfort of plumbing items increased, what areas of technology existed and what changes underwent.
+Toilets, bidets, urinals, chamber pots, sinks clearly show how the convenience and comfort of sanitary items increased, which areas of technology existed and which underwent changes.

 The exhibits are arranged in chronological order.
-The oldest is dated 2500 BC. e.
-Some toilets have a specific smell.
-It is, of course, not natural, but very similar.
+The oldest one dates back to 2500 BC.
+Some toilets have a peculiar smell.
+It's not natural, of course, but it's very similar.

-Museum visitors study with interest the latest achievements developed for toilets of today and the future.
+Museum visitors are interested in exploring the latest achievements designed for modern and future toilets.
 Among the exhibits is a microwave toilet with a water-saving function.

-In addition to giving tourists a fun and interesting time looking at the exhibits, the International Toilet Museum is designed to draw attention to the environment.
-Many small Indian cities and villages do not have a wastewater treatment system, which has created a serious environmental and epidemiological problem in the country.
+In addition, to give tourists a fun and interesting time looking at the exhibits, the International Toilet Museum is designed to draw attention to the environment.
+Many small Indian towns and villages do not have a sewage treatment system, which has created a serious environmental and epidemiological problem in the country.